 Cervical spine fusion alternatives — minimally invasive stabilization surgery

-Minimally Invasive Stabilization Surgery Alternative to Traditional Cervical FusionAt Laser Spine Institute, we sought to provide a surgical alternative to traditional cervical fusion that was effective and less invasive.
-Our minimally invasive stabilization surgery helps alleviate the pain associated with a pinched or compressed nerve along the cervical spine by decompressing the nerve and stabilizing the surrounding vertebrae.
+At Laser Spine Institute we provide a safer and effective alternative to traditional cervical fusion.
+Our minimally invasive stabilization surgery helps relieve the pain associated with a pinched or compressed nerve along the cervical spine by decompressing the nerve and stabilizing the surrounding vertebrae.

-Our minimally invasive cervical fusion is one of our minimally invasive stabilization procedures.
-The entire procedure is executed through a 1-inch incision in the neck.
-The surrounding muscles and tissues are moved to the side, instead of cut.
-This means that you will have minimal scarring and a shorter recovery time^ than those who undergo traditional cervical fusion.
-Additionally, our minimally invasive cervical fusion is performed in one of our outpatient surgery centers, which means you are discharged into the care of a Care Partner on the same day as your surgery is performed.
+Our minimally invasive posterior cervical fusion is one of our minimally invasive stabilization procedures.
+The entire procedure is performed through a small incision in the neck.
+The surrounding muscles and tissues are moved to the side, instead of cut, allowing for an outpatient procedure.
+This means less risk of complication and a shorter recovery time^ compared to traditional cervical fusion.
+If you are interested in learning more about the advantages of Laser Spine Institute and our minimally invasive stabilization surgeries, please reach out to our caring team today.

 We can help you receive a free MRI review* to determine if you are a potential candidate for one of our procedures.